AdobeDocs/campaign-classic.en/help/reporting/using/element-layout.md

 ![](assets/s_ncs_advuser_report_wizard_022.png)

 The **[!UICONTROL Title]** field lets you personalize the label in the header of the report page.
 The title of the window can be configured via the **[!UICONTROL Properties]** window of the report.
-For more on this, refer to [Adding a header and a footer](#adding-a-header-and-a-footer).
+For more on this, refer to [Add a header and a footer](#adding-a-header-and-a-footer).

 The **[!UICONTROL Display settings]** options enable you to select the position of the control caption within a report page and to define the number of columns on the page.
 For more on page layout, refer to the **Item layout** section of [this section](../../web/using/defining-web-forms-layout.md#positioning-the-fields-on-the-page).